 The review process

 The EPBC Act requires a review every ten years to examine the operation of the EPBC Act, and the extent to which its objects have been met.
-It is expected the review will take around 12 months.

 - a written submission at key points, or